communication

 Many years ago I put myself under huge pressure by expecting myself to be original with each person I met.

-This is a sure-fire strategy for failure & a great way to get stressed out for no reason.
+This is a sure-fire strategy for failure and a great way to get stressed out for no reason.

 Guess what I later discovered?

 There's no need to be original.
-You can have the same conversation all day long with different people & nobody will suspect a thing!
+You can have the same conversation all day long with different people and nobody will suspect a thing!

 People are happy to talk about mundane topics because there's no effort involved.

-I've lived or worked in several countries including Ireland, England, Germany, Holland, Spain & the U.S.
+I've lived or worked in several countries including Ireland, England, Germany, Holland, Spain and the U.S.

 And everywhere I've been people are happy to talk all day about: